ElaineArchbold/front-end-development-milestone-project/readme.md

 ## Features
-The home page features a scrolling parallax effect, with a photo carousel and contact form.
+The home page features a scrolling parallax effect, a photo carousel and contact form.

 The portfolio page includes a gallery lightbox made from a snippet taken from https://epicbootstrap.com/snippets/lightbox-gallery.
 The images display in a gallery view until one is selected.

 I used the hvr-sweep-to-bottom bootstrap function for the Navbar and used transitions for the buttons and links.

+The contact page contains a contact form, a google maps iframe and a contact section.

 ### Features Left to Implement